metastableB/GPUPeasy/README.md

   queues.
 Replace the current list queue with priority queue that reduces to a regular queue with when priority = 30 or something.
 - [ ] Implement a screen where you can view jobinfo and logs.
+- [ ] Need to fix names and conventions throughout.